 By the time of Metamor City, written by Raven's creator, she seems to have been proven right as her former student Mirai has pulled the gods of light and dark down to earth and taken most of their power.
 And then started a new religion that worships the same monotheistic god as the setting's version of Christianity.

 In the episode, "The Fortuneteller", Sokka refuses to believe that psychics are possible, despite living in a world where people widely practice magical manipulation of elements (including his traveling companions) and knowing that the spirit world is very real.
+That said, fortune-telling is not otherwise seen within the cosmology of the universe, so this may be like using the strong and weak nuclear forces (as well as other real world weirdness) to justify a belief in magic.

 Another good example is Season 2, Episode 4 "The Swamp."
 Despite knowing that spiritual locations do exist and witnessing first hand the mystical powers of the titular swamp (including a giant tornado appearing out of nowhere and smacking them out of the sky when they refused to land) Sokka refuses to believe that the place is anything other than a perfectly mundane swamp.